ChrisGreene-Chuboe/stk-app-sql/.github/CLA.md

 ## Individual Contributor License Agreement

-By contributing to stk-app-sql, you accept and agree to the following terms and conditions for your present and future contributions submitted to the project.
+By contributing to chuck-stack-core, you accept and agree to the following terms and conditions for your present and future contributions submitted to the project.

 ### Grant of Rights